wiseStann/CCollections/README.md

 </br>

 <img src="https://github.com/StarKerrr/CCollections/blob/master/res/stackImg.png" width="650px">
 &nbsp; &nbsp; &nbsp; &nbsp; A stack is a basic data structure that can be logically thought of as a linear structure represented by a real physical stack or pile, a structure where insertion and deletion of items takes place at one end called top of the stack.
-The basic concept can be illustrated by thinking of your data set as a stack of plates or books where you can only take the top item off the stack in order to remove things from it.
-The basic implementation of a stack is also called a LIFO (Last In First Out) to demonstrate the way it accesses data.
+The basic concept can be illustrated by thinking of your data set as a stack of books or cards where you can only take the **top item** off the stack in order not to destroy all the stack of things.
+The basic implementation of a stack is also called a **LIFO** (Last In First Out) to demonstrate the way it accesses data.
 </br></br>

 &nbsp; &nbsp; &nbsp; &nbsp; In my library you can find two implementations of Stack, viz. dynamic array-based and singly linked list-based.
 Well, that's how you can use Stack in your code.
 </br>

 ![](https://github.com/StarKerrr/CCollections/blob/master/res/StackNew.png)
-</br></br>
+</br></br></br>

 ## - How to build and run the library